-Major department advisors answered a few questions to assist you with your first-semester class selection.
+Your major advisor answered a few questions to assist you with your first semester courses — see below.

 |What are some of the highlights and features to know about this major?||

-|When should I first meet with my major department?||We look forward to meeting you at the Philosophy Department orientation session in August!|
+|When should I first meet with my major department?||

-|Where can I find information about major advising?||http://philosophy.sfsu.edu/page/department-advisors|
+|Where can I find information about major advising?||https://philosophy.sfsu.edu/advising|